The prohibition on allowing stationing, installation, or deployment

 - This provision outlaws a particular form of assistance or encouragement of prohibited action: allowing any stationing, installation, or deployment of any nuclear weapons or other nuclear explosive devices in a state party’s territory or at any other place under its jurisdiction or control.

 - The TPNW’s prohibition against such hosting of nuclear weapons applies at all times, including during escalating tension or armed conflict.
-There is no corresponding prohibition in the NPT.

 - The concept of jurisdiction refers primarily to a state’s sovereign territory, while control extends to areas that the state party occupies or otherwise controls extraterritorially.
 This is irrespective of the legality of this control under international law.